Howdy yall! If you are wanting to get an internship with a great firm that is friendly to Aggies, here are a few tips that might help!

 - Get involved in something “people-y” – Get involved with atleast one student or volunteer org that you can talk about when you talk to recruiters.
 You need to have a bit of “well roundedness” as you approach recruiters to prove you know more than how to write a Python program! 🙂 They want to see a bit of people skills.

-- Join this FB group – it’s our group of about 200+ students and some recruiters: Texas A&M Intern Network.
+- Join these 2 groups – LinkedIn: Texas A&M Intern Network.
 Note: This is not an official group of Texas A&M, but an informal group.
+New Facebook group: Texas A&M Interns

 BELOW I am including a link to all of the companies that came to the Aggie Career Fair for Engineering in Fall 2019.
 Start hitting these companies up!!!!
 GIG ’em Ags!